wmahfoudh/zshrc/README.md

 3. **Key Bindings:** Pre-configured for convenience
 4. Fully commented for easy customization

 To display properly, it needs the [Meslo font](./bin/meslo.tar.gz).
+Install it and set your terminal to use it.

 ## Prompt